k2s/sysadmin/support.delta.chat/README.md

 Now it's possible to login with Delta Chat / login.testrun.org into https://support.delta.chat :)

-#### New discourse-login-bot
+#### Fixing the new discourse-login-bot

 During March and April 2020, we replaced the login-demo bot with the discourse-login-bot (see https://github.com/deltachat/sysadmin/tree/master/login.testrun.org#installing-discourse-login-bot-instead-of-login-demo for details).
+During the migration, I forgot to copy the database, which resulted in data inconsistencies.

-To complete the migration, I first disabled the OAuth2 plugin.
+To complete the migration, I first disabled the OAuth2 plugin again.

 Then I changed the `oauth2 callback user id path` from params.info.userid to params.info.email, as the new bot doesn't transmit a user ID anymore, and uses